TheSpaghettiDetective/obico-server/website/docs/user-guides/btt-pi-2-link-obico.md

 Only follow this section if linking your printer automatically in [step 3](#step-3-launch-the-link-printer-wizard-in-the-obico-app) did not work.
 :::

-### Link Your Printer Manually Using KlipperScreen
+### Link Your Printer Manually Using KlipperScreen {#link-your-printer-manually-using-klipperscreen}

 If you have KlipperScreen installed using the firmware provided by BigTreeTech, you can link your printer to Obico by scanning a QR code on your KlipperScreen.